Ferromagnetism: Terms

 Historically, the term ferromagnetism was used for any material that could exhibit spontaneous magnetization: a net magnetic moment in the absence of an external magnetic field; that is, any material that could become a magnet.
 This definition is still in common use.

-In a landmark paper in 1948, Louis Néel showed that two levels of magnetic alignment result in this behavior.
-One is ferromagnetism in the strict sense, where all the magnetic moments are aligned.
-The other is ferrimagnetism, where some magnetic moments point in the opposite direction but have a smaller contribution, so spontaneous magnetization is present.
+In 1948, Louis Néel showed that spontaneous magnetization can arise from two distinct types of magnetic ordering.
+In true ferromagnetic materials, all magnetic moments are aligned parallel to one another.
+Conversely, in ferrimagnetism, magnetic moments are arranged in two antiparallel sublattices with different magnitudes, resulting in a net magnetization.
+When these opposing moments are equal in magnitude and thus cancel completely, spontaneous magnetization cannot occur.
+This is called antiferromagnetism.

-In the special case where the opposing moments balance completely, the alignment is known as antiferromagnetism; antiferromagnets do not have a spontaneous magnetization.